COVID-19: Here's Latest Rundown Of Long Island Cases By Municipality

 Long Island has seen a rolling average of approximately 1 percent over the past seven days in the region after seeing a slight uptick in cases.

-There have been 2,208 COVID-19-related deaths in Nassau County, and there was one new fatality reported in Suffolk County, bringing the total to 2,019.
+There were no new deaths reported, and there have been 2,208 COVID-19-related deaths in Nassau County, and 2,019 in Suffolk.

-A breakdown of confirmed COVID-19 cases in Suffolk, according to the county Department of Health as of Tuesday, Oct.
-20:
+The latest breakdown of confirmed COVID-19 cases in Suffolk, according to the county Department of Health as of Wednesday, Oct.
+21:

 - Riverhead: 845;